 What Are Pork Rib Cuts?
 A Quick Butcher's Tour

 - Spareribs: These are meatier and come from the belly side of the pig.
-They have more connective tissue and fat, which makes them ideal for long, slow cooking methods.
+They have more connective tissue and fat, making them ideal for long, slow cooking methods.

-- St. Louis Cut Ribs: A trimmed version of spareribs.
-The cartilage and flap meat are removed, giving them a neat, rectangular shape that’s easier to cook evenly.
+- St. Louis Cut Ribs: A trimmed version of spareribs where cartilage and flap meat are removed, creating a neat rectangular shape for even cooking.

-- Country-Style Ribs: Technically not from the rib section—they’re cut from the blade end of the loin.
-Meatier and bone-in or boneless, they take well to grilling, frying, or braising.
+- Country-Style Ribs: Cut from the blade end of the loin (not the rib section), these are meatier and bone-in or boneless, suitable for grilling, frying, or braising.

 Spice Hacks for Maximum Flavor

 Ribs are a blank canvas for flavor.
-With the right spice blend, you can transform them from ho-hum to heavenly.
-Here are some clever spice hacks tailored to each rib cut:
+With the right spice blend, you can transform them from ordinary to exceptional.
+Here are clever spice hacks tailored to each rib cut:

 Hack #1: Dry Rub Dominance